 -- Knowledge@Wharton: What would your advice be to older folks?

+-- Ross: I think that anybody from middle schoolers to people toward the end of their professional careers, hopefully can draw something from The Industries of the Future.
 One of the things that I would simply say is I’m such an evangelist for lifelong learning.
 The idea that [learning] somehow stops in your 40s or your 50s, I simply don’t buy or buy into…

 I say the 21st century is a terrible time to be a control freak.
 One of the key things is to give up on the kind of control that you’re most comfortable with and begin to understand that a lot of the ground shifting under your feet is going to shift whether you like it or not and to understand and accept that we’re going to be living in a world of ever-faster‒paced change.